pr1kol-Entertainment/Oblivion-of-the-Galaxy/README.md

 ## Introduction

-Oblivion of the Galaxy was made by [pr1koltv](https://www.twitch.tv/pr1koltv)

 In this Modpack, you can engage in technology, roam the deep forests and fight various monsters!
 Because there are such famous mods as Botania, Mekanism, Immersive Engineering and others.